isomerpages/moe-edgefieldpri/_co-curricular-activities/Sports & Games/Basketball.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Basketball CCA teaches students the skills &amp; knowledge of the games
-and improves their focus to develop teamwork &amp; resilience as a player.
+and improves their focus to develop teamwork &amp; resilience as a player.</p>
-Training schedules are on Tuesdays and Fridays,</p>
-<p>2.15pm - 3.45pm at the ISH level 1 &amp; level 4.</p>
 </td>
 </tr>
 <tr>